-Recoverable Damages in Paralysis Injury Cases
+Recoverable Damages in Orangeburg

 Injuries causing full or partial paralysis can occur for many different reasons and may affect victims differently depending on the circumstances.
 For these reasons, the amount of possible recovery for each individual paralysis injury must be considered case-by-case.
 Regardless, the law is clear that when someone suffers an injury because of the negligence of another, they can seek to recover monetary compensation for their injury.